sinatra/sinatra.github.com/_posts/2026-04-27-mustermann-4.0.markdown

 This is what Sinatra [uses](https://github.com/sinatra/sinatra/blob/v4.2.1/lib/sinatra/base.rb#L1105) to match routes and extract parameters from the request path.

-Since then, [other projects](https://github.com/sinatra/mustermann#projects-using-mustermann) besides Sinatra have started using Mustermann, which I think is fantastic, and it has been maintained by a great community of [contributors](https://github.com/sinatra/mustermann/graphs/contributors) over the years.
+Since then [other projects](https://github.com/sinatra/mustermann#projects-using-mustermann) besides Sinatra have started using Mustermann, which I think is fantastic, and it has been maintained by a great community of [contributors](https://github.com/sinatra/mustermann/graphs/contributors) over the years.
 I myself took a break from Mustermann from 2017 until two weeks ago!

 ## Performance, performance, performance!